 - Staff at the Haas Center keep a list of previous organizations where students have worked, and may even have contact information.
 Email the Cardinal Quarter team for more information.

 If you need to expand your search, begin networking.
 Tell people you know that you are looking to partner with a public service organization.
 Contact previous employers and volunteer supervisors and attend any Stanford events where you can meet professionals.
 Potential leads may also come from faculty members knowledgeable about the issue area.
 Many Stanford alumni are also willing to host students, and you can look up their profiles in the Alumni Directory.
 As you begin contacting relevant organizations, even if they are unable to host you this summer, be sure to ask them for other leads or recommendations they may have; many organizations are connected to other partner organizations through coalitions like the Right to the City Alliance.

-BEAM & web resources
+Stanford Career Education & web resources

 Other web resources include:

 - SIG Internship listings

 - Omprakash (international opportunities)